Capoeira toques: Samba de Roda

 This rhythm comes from the traditional Sambas de Roda of Bahia and is perhaps the oldest of the toques listed.
 It is used as a toque variation for the berimbau viola, as well as for a post-roda celebration.

 Toques created and played by Mestre Bimba

 São Bento grande de Bimba

-This rhythm is often called "São Bento Grande de Regional" or simply "Regional".
-Mestre Bimba created this fast, explosive rhythm, and it is the “staple” toque of true Regional Rodas.
+"São Bento Grande de Regional" or simply "Regional" is a fast, explosive rhythm, considered the staple toque of true Regional Rodas.

 Iúna

 Iúna is an old viola guitar rhythm used in the sambas of the Recôncavo, Bahia.
 Bimba, himself an accomplished master of the viola de samba, brought iuna into capoeira as a rhythm on the berimbau.
 He said that was an imitation of the Iúna bird's song - of the male calling and the female responding.
 A medium-paced and graceful game, it is played traditionally by "formados" (graduated students) at the end of the roda.
 Throws (baloes), in which partners throw each other and must land on their feet, are inserted within the game.